 What is a Delaware Statutory Trust?

 A Delaware Statutory Trust, or DST, is a fractional real estate investment, similar in function to a limited partnership where a number of investors pool their capital.
 It is a legal entity that allows investors access to a fractional interest in real estate that is owned by the trust.
+Investors acquire a beneficial interest in the trust rather than direct title to the property.
 The Delaware Statutory Trust provides investors with limited liability, pass-through income and cash distributions.

-The sponsor of a Delaware Statutory Trust uses its own capital to acquire property to be owned by the trust.
+The sponsor of a Delaware Statutory Trust uses its own capital to acquire property through this investment vehicle, which holds the underlying real estate and may be owned by multiple investors through fractional ownership.
 In exchange for a management fee, the sponsor does all due diligence on the property, secures long-term debt, oversees the investment and manages the operation of the property.
+Many offerings are available only to accredited investors, and DSTs typically require a minimum investment of $100,000.

 1031 Exchange and the Delaware Statutory Trust

-In 2004, the IRS ruled that a Delaware Statutory Trust is eligible as replacement property in a 1031 exchange.
-Revenue Ruling 2004-86.
-This means that investors who are selling property can defer paying capital gains tax by investing the proceeds of the sale into a Delaware Statutory Trust The trust qualifies as a “like-kind” investment.
+In 2004, the IRS Revenue Ruling, Revenue Ruling 2004-86, established that a Delaware Statutory Trust (DST) can qualify as replacement property in a 1031 exchange.
+This means that investors who are selling property can defer paying capital gains tax by investing the proceeds of the sale into a DST structure that qualifies only if it follows the ruling’s requirements.
+The trust qualifies as a “like-kind” investment.
+DSTs must adhere to Revenue Ruling 2004-86 rules to preserve their tax-qualified status.

 In other words, a Delaware Statutory Trust is an alternative to the direct purchase of like-kind property under the 1031 exchange rules.